What Is a Rewards Credit Card?

 If you’re an avid Amazon shopper, find a card that gives big rewards there.
 Do you have a long commute and go through gas like crazy?

-Get one that offers great rewards at gas stations.
+Get one of the best credit cards for rewards at gas stations.
 If you are a foodie who buys a lot of food and enjoys eating out, look into the Premier Dining Rewards Card.

 Keep in mind that this also means that you may have multiple rewards cards.